syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 ## Custom UI for specific cell in dropdown Calendar

-You can change the UI of specific cells in `CalendarDatePicker` by using the [DropDownContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownContentTemplate)[CalendarItem.ContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItem.html) property.
-The `DataContext` of `CalendarItem.ContentTemplate` and `DropDownContentTemplate` is `CalendarDatePicker`.
+You can change the UI of specific cells in `CalendarDatePicker` by using the [AttachedFlyout](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) and `DropDownFlyout` properties.
+The `DataContext` of `CalendarItem.ContentTemplate` and `DropDownLayout` is `CalendarDatePicker`.

 {% tabs %}
 {% highlight C# %}